-This is the staunch favourite for the quintessential Sunday morning brunch.
+We are ardent fans of Scrambled Tofu, especially as part of the quintessential Sunday morning brunch.
 You’ll find many different variations in cookbooks, cafés and on the internet and you can play around with this recipe, adding whatever grabs your culinary fancy.
 Apart from grated beetroot as the result would be slightly terrifying.
-Mushrooms, red pepper, courgettes, carrots etc.. work well.
-This recipe below is our unrivalled winner which has sort of evolved by trial and error over many a lazy Sunday morning.
+Mushrooms, red pepper, courgettes and carrots all work really well.
+This recipe below is our unrivalled winner which has evolved by trial and error over many a lazy Sunday morning.

 - 1 x block 400g tofu – medium press

 - 1 tbsp olive oil

 - 1 medium onion, either yellow or red, chopped

 - ½ tsp sea salt